sanit0x79/UniProjects/README.md

 - **Description**: Only a few SQL exercises because I didn't have more than 1 module in databases.
 - **Folder**: `sqlProjects`

-(Add more current projects and files as needed)

 ## Technologies Used
 - Python
 - SQL